 Users don’t like waiting.
 By making changes to how your site loads and prioritizing the loading of certain content, you can influence how users perceive the performance of your site so they believe loading times are shorter than they really are.

-Lastly, I want to make clear that improving the actual page loading speed of your site is still an important factor.
+Lastly, I want to make clear that improving the actual page loading speed of your site is still an important factor, and you should always test your WordPress performance.
 Improving the perceived performance of your site should not be a substitute for increasing the objective speed of your site.